erickclasen/cbpro-index-fund-algo/README.md

 **defines.py** - Holds Ticker Filename and adjustable parameters.

 **cbpro-api-price-volume-ticker-get.py** - Gets price and volume data from CBPRO via the API.
 Stores it in a CSV which is named in defines.py.
-This file is consumed by the index-balancer.py code in order to get a history of price and volume data.
+This CSV file is consumed by the index-balancer.py code in order to get a history of price and volume data.
 This ticker has to be updated periodically, hourly or other time frame. cbpro-api-price-volume-ticker-get.py called perodically via CRON is the way to keep the ticker data current.
 This file will create a live_dict.json as another output as well.
 This file keeps a copy of the most recent data and uses it to impute missing values should a failure to grab data occurs.